What is Deaf Studies?

 Graduate skills and career opportunities

-Graduates frequently work in Deaf organisations, for example as a resource officer or combined with another skill set, such as teaching, Irish Sign Language (ISL)/ English interpreting, child care, social work, public service bodies, the Civil Service or the media.
+Graduates frequently work in Deaf organisations, for example as a resource officer or combined with another skill set, such as teaching, ISL / English interpreting, child care, social work, public service bodies, the Civil Service or the media.
 There is also scope for further study or research in areas such as linguistics, communications, anthropology, multiculturalism, gender studies or law.

 Your degree and what you’ll study

 For students taking the ISL teaching route, guidance on planning and implementing a curriculum and assessing student performance are introduced.
-Students in the third and fourth year complete a Capstone research project.
+Students in the third and fourth year complete a Capstone research project, as well as studying more advanced theoretical subjects and entering two separate supervised placements in organisations that provide services to/for the Deaf community.

 There are QQI/FET routes available for this course.
 Please see www.cao.ie for details.